 Mental Health First Aid

 In recent years there has been a call from all areas of society to change the way we view and deal with mental health issues.
 This is particularly relevant in the workplace.
 A report (Thriving at Work) has been commissioned by the UK government to assess the current state of mental health across the UK workforce.
 The findings of the report have been a wake up call for both employers and the government alike.
+Therefore it has now come to the attention of businesses that having staff trained in mental health first aid can have a positive impact on their organisation.

 Mental Health Core Standards